florianstijven/DSCAP/data/README.md

 This directory contains the two Rscripts.

-* `data-preparation.R` reads in the original data (which are not included in this repo) and processes these data for analysis.
+* `read_data.R` reads in and combines the data sets from the different COVID-19 trials.
+The combined data set is saved as `CrossProtocolData.csv` (which is not included in the repo).
+* `data-preparation.R` processes `CrossProtocolData.csv` for analysis.
 The processed data are saved as `processed_data.csv`, which are again not included in this repo.
 * `generate-synthetic-data.R` reads in `processed_data.csv` and generates a
 synthetic data set `processed_data_synthetic.csv` with the same structure as `processed_data.csv`.
 This script also generates figures and tables that compare the original with the synthetic data.
 These are saved in `original-vs-synthetic-data/`

 # Data